alexeyp0708/bash-pma-composer/README.md

 # Universal Installer

-Simple but powerful installer for adaptation to different distributions
+Simple but powerful installer for adaptation to different OS.

 The goal of the project is to unify the installation of packages for different operating systems.